shrideio/shoebox/src/ci/README.md

           > WARNING: Do not forget to replace _[yourdomain.com]_ with the actual value.

           ```
-          $ sudo docker run -d -p 9080:80 --name ci.build.sample registry.[yourdomain.com]/ci.test/ci.build.sample
+          $ sudo docker run -d -p 9080:80 --name ci.build.sample registry.$YOUR_DOMAIN/ci.test/ci.build.sample
           $ curl http://localhost:9080/api/hello
           ```

-          If the expected output is not shown consult with the troubleshooting section given further to investigate the issue in detail.
+          If the expected output is not shown consult with the troubleshooting section further for investigating the issue in detail.

         - If the build is failed (red (X) icon) open and inspect the build log for troubleshooting.
 The build-log can be accessed by clicking on the build record.
-If the failure cannot be inferred from the logs, then check the troubleshooting section given further to investigate the issue in detail.
+If the failure cannot be inferred from the logs check the troubleshooting section further for investigating the issue in detail.

 ### Build failures troubleshooting